Members in KKR camp test positive for Covid-19, match against RCB in Ahmedabad postponed: Report

 The BCCI or IPL is yet to officially confirm the development.

+According to ESPNCricinfo, one of the members who has tested positive had gone to a hospital recently for a shoulder scan.
+The report added that apart from the two players, the rest of the the KKR contingent’s latest tests have come out clear.

+KKR last played on April 29 against Delhi Capitals at the Narendra Modi Stadium.
+The DC camp would have to be tested and anyone else who came in contact with the two members would have to be traced, the source told PTI.

-India is in the midst of an unpreceded second wave of Covid-19 and the health-care infrastructure across the country struggling to cope with the case load amid shortage of oxygen supply and essential medicines.
+India is in the midst of an unprecedented second wave of Covid-19 and the health-care infrastructure across the country struggling to cope with the case load amid shortage of oxygen supply and essential medicines.

+On Monday, India registered a slight drop in coronavirus cases for the second consecutive day, logging 3,68,147 new infections.
+With this, the overall cases count climbed to 19,925,604 in the country since the pandemic broke out in January 2020.
+The toll rose by 3,417 to 2,18,959.

 The IPL is being played inside a bio-secure bubble and with teams playing at only two venues at a given time.
-The two cities currently in operation are Delhi and Ahmedabad, both severally hit by the pandemic, and there have been questions over the tournament continuing.
+The two cities currently in operation are Delhi and Ahmedabad, both hit by the pandemic, and there have been questions over the tournament continuing especially in the national capital.
 A few players and officials have withdrawn from the event.

 More to follow